 For examples of Dorothy Koppelman's paintings, click here.

-She writes this about her early study and how it led to the 1955 opening of the Terrain Gallery:
+She wrote this about her early study and how it led to the 1955 opening of the Terrain Gallery:

 "I also saw in the circumstances of [his] weekly lectures, lessons of my own and others, personal and friendly meetings on various occasions, a person, a teacher, a man who, in every situation was always honest, always true to his own philosophy.
 He did not flatter, he did not pander, he did not compromise.
 He rated the desire to know, the desire to see, the achievement of that seeing and knowing as true success.